-However, I did not watch motivational speakers when I was in fifth grade.
-Based on my experience, I think we need to trust the fact that we just know.
-I knew what I wanted to pursue — and that was a huge thing.
+Yet, I did not watch motivational speakers when I was in fifth grade.
+Based on my experience, we need to trust the fact we know.
+I knew what I wanted to pursue — and it was a huge thing.

 My First Career